Holbrook-Palmer Estate: History

 Charles C. Holbrook (1830–1926) was a successful wholesale hardware and mining supply store owner in San Francisco, he created the grand rural estate of Elmwood in the late 19th century.
 Beginning in 1883, the Holbrook family would summer in the house together and occasionally visit on the weekends during the slower seasons.

 In 1926, Olive Holbrook Palmer (1878–1958) inherited the estate which was then named "Elmwood" which she used as her summer home with her spouse Silas H. Palmer (1874–1963).
 Their main house was in San Francisco, the 22-room Holbrook mansion located at the corner of Van Ness Street and Washington Street.
 Up until the mid-1950s, the estate was still operating as a farm and did not seem to have any major architectural or landscape changes.
-When Olive died in March of 1958, the couple did not have an heirs and she willed the estate to the city of Atherton for recreational purposes.
+When Olive died in March of 1958, the couple did not have heirs; she willed the estate to the city of Atherton for recreational purposes.